MakeSchool-Tutorials/Makestagram-Swift/P19-Learned-so-far/content.md

 At this point you have covered many of the most important fundamentals of iOS development.
 This chapter is designed to be decision point for you: you can stop the tutorial here and start working on your individual app.
 You can also keep on going and dive more into the design details and the fine tuning of our app.
 You can also pause here and come back later.

-#What you have learned so far
+#What You Have Learned so Far

 Let's take a look at what you have learned so far.